thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 at the template engine.

-The default implementation of this JS serialization mechanism will look for the [Jackson library](http://wiki.fasterxml.com/JacksonHome) in the classpath and, if present, will use it.
-If not, it will apply a built-in serialization mechanism that covers most of the needs of most scenarios and produces similar results (but is less flexible).
+The default implementation of this JS serialization mechanism will look for the [Jackson library](https://github.com/FasterXML/jackson) in the classpath and, if present, will use it.
+If not, it will apply a built-in serialization mechanism that covers the needs of most scenarios and produces similar results (but is less flexible).